ilahyani/whoami/README.md

 # WHOAMI CHAT

 Welcome to WHOAMI, a simple web chat application!
-This project was an exciting journey for me as I delved into the world of ReactJS and the Socket.io library.
+This project was an exciting journey for me as I delved into the world of ReactJS and the Socket.io library with Redis as a primary database.
 It's a fun and straightforward chat application that allows users to connect on a global channel and chat with each other.
 Let's check out the highlights!

 ## Screenshots
   <img src="https://github.com/ilahyani/whoami/blob/main/Screenshots/Screenshot1.jpg" width="100%" />